systelab/systelab-components/src/app/systelab-components/grid/README.md

 }
 ```

+Use "rowDrag: true" in a column to allow reorder the table by dragging rows from that column.
+Only applied to non paginated tables.

 Ag-grid documentation of column properties: <https://www.ag-grid.com/javascript-grid-column-properties/>

 We can add custom-cells/custom-editors as cellRendererFramework/cellEditorFramework in our column definition.
 At this moment, we have four generic cellRenderers/cellEditors for the table: